SAFE-Stack/docs/docs/recipes/upgrading/v4-to-v5.md

 ### F# tools and dependencies

 1. **Get the latest dotnet tools such as Fable and Fantomas into your repository**.
-	1. Update your `dotnet-tools.json` file with [this version](https://github.com/SAFE-Stack/SAFE-template/blob/master/Content/default/.config/dotnet-tools.json).
+	1. Overwrite your `dotnet-tools.json` file [from here](https://raw.githubusercontent.com/SAFE-Stack/SAFE-template/master/Content/default/.config/dotnet-tools.json).
 	1. Ensure tools have been downloaded to your machine with `dotnet tool restore`.

 1. **Use our preferred F# formatting style**.
-	1. Overwrite your `.editorconfig` file [from here](https://github.com/SAFE-Stack/SAFE-template/blob/master/Content/default/.editorconfig).
+	1. Overwrite your `.editorconfig` file [from here](https://raw.githubusercontent.com/SAFE-Stack/SAFE-template/master/Content/default/.editorconfig).

 1. **Migrate all dependencies to .NET 8**.
-	1. Update Update your `global.json` file [from here](https://github.com/SAFE-Stack/SAFE-template/blob/master/Content/default/global.json).
+	1. Overwriite your `global.json` file [from here](https://raw.githubusercontent.com/SAFE-Stack/SAFE-template/master/Content/default/global.json).

 	1. Update each of your project files to target .NET 8.